 Fair value estimates.
-As of March 31, 2017, approximately 84% of our total assets were carried on the consolidated balance sheets at fair value.
-As discussed more fully in Note 2 of our March 31, 2017 consolidated financial statements included in this prospectus, GAAP requires us to categorize financial assets and liabilities carried at fair value according to a three-level valuation hierarchy.
+As of December 31, 2016, approximately 92% of our total assets were carried on the consolidated balance sheets at fair value.
+As discussed more fully in Note 2 to the consolidated financial statements included in this prospectus.
+GAAP requires us to categorize financial assets and liabilities carried at fair value according to a three-level valuation hierarchy.
 The hierarchy gives the highest priority to quoted, active market prices for identical assets and liabilities (Level 1) and the lowest priority to valuation techniques that require significant management judgment because one or more of the significant inputs are unobservable in the market place (Level 3).
 All of our assets carried at fair value are classified as Level 3; we typically do not hold equity securities or other instruments that are actively traded on an exchange.

-As described in Note 6 of our March 31, 2017 consolidated financial statements included in this prospectus, we follow a process, under the supervision and review of the Board, to determine these unobservable inputs used to calculate the fair values of our investments.
-The most significant unobservable inputs in these fair value measurements are the discount rates, EBITDA/RMR multiples and projected cash flows contractually due from the investment.
+As described in Note 6 to the consolidated financial statements included in this prospectus, we follow a process, under the supervision and review of the board, to determine these unobservable inputs used to calculate the fair values of our investments.
+The most significant unobservable inputs in these fair value measurements are the discount rates, EBITDA multiples and projected cash flows contractually due from the investment.